Carme group

 The Carme group is a group of retrograde irregular satellites of Jupiter that follow similar orbits to Carme and are thought to have a common origin.

-Their semi-major axes (distances from Jupiter) range between 22.9 and 24.1 Gm, their orbital inclinations between 164.9° and 165.5°, and their orbital eccentricities between 0.23 and 0.27 (with one exception).
+Their semi-major axes (distances from Jupiter) range between 22.7 and 23.6 million km, their orbital inclinations between 164.4° and 164.9°, and their orbital eccentricities between 0.25 and 0.28 (with one exception).

-The core members include (negative period indicates retrograde orbit):
+The Carme group members are (in order by date announcement):

 The International Astronomical Union (IAU) reserves names ending in -e for all retrograde moons.

 Origin

-The very low dispersion of the mean1 orbital elements among the core members (the group is separated by less than 700,000 km in semi major axis and less than 0.7° in inclination) suggests that the Carme group may once have been a single body that was broken apart by an impact.
+The very low dispersion of the mean orbital elements among the core members (the group is separated by less than 900,000 km in semi major axis and only 0.5° in inclination) suggests that the Carme group may once have been a single body that was broken apart by an impact.
 The dispersion can be explained by a very small velocity impulse (5 < δV < 50 m/s).
 The parent body was probably about the size of Carme, 46 km in diameter; 99% of the group's mass is still located in Carme.